NajeebUrRehmanRaja/python-basics/README.md

 ### Conditionals and Booleans
 - If/elif/else statements and boolean logic:
   - `python "Conditionals and Booleans - If, Else, and Elif Statements\Conditionals and Booleans - If, Else, and Elif Statements.py"`

+### Loops and Iterations
+- For loops, while loops, and iteration control:
+  - `python "Loops and Iterations - For&While Loops\Loops and Iterations - For&While Loops.py"`

 ### Lists, Tuples, and Sets
 - Working with common collections: